 It sounds as if it could have been written by a desperate and hopeless man, driven by frustration to seek death, perhaps martyrdom.
 A young Palestinian refugee planning a suicide bomb attack, maybe.
 In fact, it was written by the Saudi Arabian ambassador to London, a member of one of the wealthiest and most influential families in the kingdom that is Washington's closest Arab ally.

 ...From one end of the region to the other, the perception is that Israel can get away with murder - literally - and that Washington will turn a blind eye.
 Clearly, the US and Israel have compelling reasons for their actions.
 But little that US diplomats have done in recent years to broker a peace deal between Israel and the Palestinians has persuaded Arabs that the US is a fair-minded and equitable judge of Middle Eastern affairs.

 Over the past year, Arab TV stations have broadcast countless pictures of Israeli soldiers shooting at Palestinian youths, Israeli tanks plowing into Palestinian homes, Israeli helicopters rocketing Palestinian streets.
 And they know that the US sends more than $3 billion a year in military and economic aid to Israel.”

-On a personal and individual level, Americans and Europeans get on, individuals and parties are not hindered by politics.
-Frequently, in most sane people, all this is just politics and not something to take on a personal level with Americans.
+On a personal level, Americans and Europeans get on: individuals are not hindered by politics.
+In most sane people, all of this is just politics and not something to take up with individual Americans.
 And rightly so, the solution is not in bickering or loss of friendship!